-Students will intern at selected local or overseas organizations to further sharpen their IT skills and knowledge, through working on real-life projects in the areas of their study.
-Students contribute to the organizations by applying what they have learnt, while also learning and gaining experience from a real-life working environment.
+Students will intern at selected local or overseas organisations to further sharpen their IT skills and knowledge, through working on real-life projects in the areas of their study.
+Students contribute to the organisations by applying what they have learnt, while also learning and gaining experience from a real-life working environment.

 Provides students an opportunity to integrate knowledge and technical skills they have acquired from the course and experience problem solving, project management, communication and working in a team to develop projects related to business and information technology.
 In the project, the students are expected to apply the problem analysis, solution design and technologies they have acquired throughout the course.

 Provides students with skills to translate data into visually compelling graphics to effectively simplify and present it in an engaging and informative way.
 It aims to develop a working knowledge of basic principles of design and visual communication.
 Students will learn about understanding data information hierarchy, planning and wire framing, illustration and iconography and using the right tools to translate it into an appropriate medium.

 Introduces students to the predictive analytics concepts, data mining methodologies and data mining techniques such as association rules, cluster analysis and decision trees.
 Students will learn how to evaluate and compare the predictive models.
 Data mining software tool will be adopted to harness data, develop models, validate models, deploy models and uncover trends, predict future events and enable better decision making.